Rick Ross makes his triumphant return with “Richer Than I Ever Been.”

 Let’s be real, “Wiggle” is fire.

 There are a lot of questionable things that happen in “Wiggle.”
 First of all, the song features a hook that sounds eerily similar to the hook that Future dropped on “Wicked.”
 Secondly, I don’t know if I can vouch for the line in which Rick Ross talks about hitting a joint on her period.
-Aside from that, I think the song is one that will get clubs turnt up for sure.
+Aside from that, I think that the song is one that will get clubs amped up for sure.
 Also, DreamDoll absolutely killed her verse on the song.

 Trust me, I wanted to put other honorable tracks over “Wiggle” on this top 5 list, but this song is just too hot.